cedana/cedana/docs/guides/cr.md

 ### Without daemon

 {% hint style="warning" %}
 Not all plugins support restoring without the daemon.
-Please check the [feature matrix](../get-started/features.md) for details.
+Please check [features](../get-started/features.md) for details.
 {% endhint %}

 It's also possible to restore directly as a child of the current shell command without the daemon: